Democratic education: Alternative Free Schools

 Although most alternative free schools would not describe themselves as Democratic Schools based on the definition of the term, many foster democratic student participation in the learning process and the running of the school.
-Other influential Democratic Schools are the Sudbury Valley School, with its many spin-off Sudbury Schools, and the Hadera Democratic School, which was the first school to use the term “Democratic School.”
+Other influential Democratic Schools are the Sudbury Valley School, with its many spin-off Sudbury Schools, and the Hadera Democratic School, which was the first school to use the term "Democratic School".

 Democratic School

-Democratic Schools are a type of alternative free schools that are much more delineated.
+Democratic Schools are a type of alternative free school that are much more delineated.
 They combine radical freedom of learning with (almost) equal participation of teachers and pupils in all matters of everyday school life.